WHAT’S the betting that the identity of the new Scotsman newspaper editor will be announced today?

 A mass meeting of staff, scheduled for yesterday, was called off after management agreed to discuss with the National Union of Journalists how it might recompense staff who will incur costs by having to change their pesonal direct debit arrangements because of the date change.

-It’s not yet clear why the company want to change the date in the first place.
+It’s not yet clear why the company wanted to change the date in the first place.